-It is recommended that a recurring weekly meeting be added to the district calendar for the first 6–8 weeks.
+We recommended that districts schedule recurring weekly meetings for the first 2–4 meetings of the planning process.
 This will allow team members to become familiar with both the Future Ready Dashboard and framework.
 Once the team is functioning and taking on direct responsibility for specific parts of the planning process, monthly meetings should suffice as long as there are clear expectations of how the dashboard will be used to accomplish the identified goals within each gear.
-It is also recommended that districts nominate a "Project Manger" to help coordinate all of the efforts.
+The district's Future Ready "Project Manager" would be responsible for coordinating and facilitating the team through the 5 Step Process.

 How do I add team members to my team?

-How do I change and manage multiple teams?
+How do I change or manage my team members in the district?

-What type of security procedures are in place for the data that's submitted?
+Is my team's data safe?
+What type of security procedure is in place for the data submitted through the dashboard?